 The Sisters were only too pleased to agree to these terms if it meant getting their staircase done.
 While they used the chapel for their own activities, the carpenter retreated – returning only when the chapel was empty.
 Some of the Sisters did state they saw wood soaking in tubs they provided for him.
 Reports made at the time do contradict one another.
 Some insist that construction was completed quickly, while others reported that it took longer than might have been necessary.

 The Carpenter Disappears

 When the spiral staircase was finished, the Sisters were delighted with how it turned out.
-So much so, that they organised a banquet in honour of the carpenter.
+So much so, that they organized a banquet in honor of the carpenter.
 This was when he was discovered missing.
 At no time during his work did he identify himself.
-He never asked for, nor received, payment for his labour or even supplies.
+He never asked for, nor received, payment for his labor or even supplies.
 Exactly who this man was is just one of the many mysteries surrounding the Loretto Chapel staircase.